 Harvard summaries egg benefits well when stating “[eggs are] relatively low in calories and saturated fat, and rich in protein, vitamins, minerals, and other healthy nutrients like lutein and zeaxanthin, which are good for the eyes, and choline, which is needed by nerves and the brain.”

 For vegetarians, eggs can be a great source of B12, a vitamin that supports neurological functions like memory, decision-making, and balance.
-Also as mentioned previously, they are a great source of protein.
-With only the exception of fatty fish, eggs are also one of the best sources of vitamin D.
+Because B12 is most prominent in animal meats, eggs are a great vegetarian alternative.
+With only the exception of fatty fish, eggs are also one of the best sources of vitamin D as well as a great source of protein.

 The common rule of thumb you will find online is to eat (at most) 7 eggs per week.
 For many individuals that eat eggs sporadically rather than on a daily basis, staying under this quota is likely not a challenge.
-However 7 per week could be too much for some individuals, as a recent study reports that a more cautious limit would be to maintain 3 or fewer eggs per week.
+Recent studies have disproved old theories that you should restrict your egg consumption to 2 to 3 per week.

 The big problem usually associated with eggs: cholesterol.
-The amount of cholesterol in an egg rivals that or a 6oz rib-eye steak.
-The Mayo Clinic reports that this cholesterol in eggs varies from that of the cholesterol found in trans fats and saturated fats.
+The amount of cholesterol in an egg rival that or a 6oz rib-eye steak.
+The Mayo Clinic reports that this cholesterol in eggs is different from that of the cholesterol found in trans fats and saturated fats.
 Because of this, egg’s impacts on our overall cholesterol levels are thought to be lower.

 There are ways you can decrease these negatives by avoiding eating eggs fried in oil or butter.
 Egg whites contain no cholesterol but still contain protein – making them a great option as well.